-Ct New Project - Browsium Ca talyst Configura tion Manager File E dit U tilities H elp Objects Prot iert Description Help ➡ Project ● Browser Manager ▶ Rules Manager ♥ Project Settings These settin Name Description Ings are for your currently loaded Browsium Catalyst project file.
-New Project This field is used to provide more detail on the Project, including specifics of what application it is targeting.
-Descriptions may contain any characters.
-Some organizations may want to include contact information for the Project owner in this field.
+Ct New Project - Browsium Catalyst Configuration Manager - × Fi le E dit U tilities H elp Objects Project These settings are for your currently loaded Browsium Catalyst project file.
+Name New Project Description File Path Description Help This field is used to p detail on the Project, specifics of what app targeting.
+Description any characters.
+Some organizations in include contact inforr Project owner in this including lication it is may co nay want nation for is ntain to